Wilson-Emmanuel/algorithms/README.md

 # algorithms
-Advanced Solutions for UVA and Hackerrank, Hackerearth, AlgolMart and Battis problems using Java
+Solutions for UVA, Hackerrank, Hackerearth, AlgolMart, Leetcode and Battis problems using Java

-Each file contains the problem statement, solution and input/output samples.
+Each file contains the problem statement, solution and possibly input/output samples.